Case study: Interxion reveals the bones of its third Dublin data centre

 The company opened its third data center in Dublin (aptly named DUB3) in December 2016, a 2,400 square metre single story facility, to meet sustained customer demand.

 Interxion asserts DUB3 provides direct access to a connected community that allows clients to interconnect with other organisations, helping to cut costs, improve their service quality, and ultimately to create value.

 “We are seen as a gateway country for large international companies who need a local presence for their European operations.
-As such, the local market is very large for the size of the country and the service providers are very knowledgeable in the way that they build and operate their data centres.”
+As such, the local market is very large for the size of the country and the service providers are very knowledgeable in the way that they build and operate their data centers.

 Customers of the DUB3 facility range from local Irish companies to larger international corporations and Cloud platform providers.
-Interxion Ireland operations manager Karl Mulhall says the data centre can support a total IT power load of 5MW when fully populated.
+Interxion Ireland operations manager Karl Mulhall says the data center can support a total IT power load of 5MW when fully populated.

-Modern data centres are all about green and renewable energy, and DUB3 is no exception being located on a greenfield site and powered by 100 percent renewable energy in addition to energy-saving modular architecture.
+Modern data centers are all about green and renewable energy, and DUB3 is no exception being located on a greenfield site and powered by 100 percent renewable energy in addition to energy-saving modular architecture.